DIY

 used for smoothing shanks, handles, horns and

 carvings.
-Sold in a mixed pack or by the
+Sold by the metre

 COARSE tape (80